A new GamesBeat event is around the corner! Learn more about what comes next.

 Games for Change is the epicenter for talking about games that have a social impact, and it took place this week, with tons of great speakers who are at the intersection of government, industry, and nonprofits in gaming.

 Susanna Pollack, the organizer of Games for Change, said in an interview she admires the work the State Department has begun to do to foster cross-cultural understanding through games in the Middle East and North Africa (MENA).
-Pollack invited Shen to talk at Games for Change, and he moderated a panel on disinformation and games that attempt to teach people about it, such as Harmony Square.
+Pollack invited Shen to talk at Games for Change.

 Before we get derailed with an argument about why the government is spending our tax dollars to promote video games, I should say that we need more people like him in government.
 Not because of his politics or anything like that, but because he can be an ambassador for gaming as it navigates cultural divides and struggles to be understood around the world.
 And he can help create opportunities for game companies outside of the United States as they try to change the world through games.